JimHotchkiss/rails_dyi_app/NOTES.md

 Then I will need to create a comments table, model, controller and views.
   * Additionally, I want to create div with a scrollbar.
 Also, going to add two flash[:alerts] for Users validations

+So my nested resources is working.
+I need to now do two things, make sure a user can edit/delete their project(s), and a user can edit/delete their comment(s)